 - Be mentally healthy and prepare

-If you don’t want to be able to do that when SHTF, well then roadkill it is.
+Suppose you don’t want to be able to do that when SHTF, well then roadkill it is.
 But if all that is looking extra appealing to you, start adding a fitness routine to your daily life.

 So what’s for SHTF dinner, you ask?
+Your pantry basics that don’t have to go into the fridge like:

 If you want something healthy, then fruits and veggies it is, and not from the post-apocalyptic supermarket on the corner of the block — from your very own garden!
 Did we forget your city?
 Nope.
 It is possible to cultivate a garden in your home, smack dab in the center of a metropolis.

 You can easily get into urban gardening, even if your apartment is small.
 There are a lot of different methods of gardening in the city that will work to your advantage.
-You can grow various veggies and fruits (ones you like), live a healthy life AND be prepared, food wise, for hunkering down at home during a disaster.
+You can grow various veggies and fruits (ones you like), live a healthy life, AND be prepared, food-wise, for hunkering down at home during a disaster.

 How’s that for readily adopting an urban survival lifestyle?